vishalknitian/JavaScript/README.md

-# Python
+# JavaScript

-Basic Algorithms of Computer Science in Python.
+Basic Algorithms of Computer Science in JavaScript.